Best cheap homeowners insurance in Huntsville

 Huntsville rates by credit tier

 Insurers tend to reward homeowners who have excellent credit with the cheapest rates while charging higher prices to homeowners with bad credit.
 This is because insurance companies view poor credit as a sign of financial risk.
 They pass this risk on to the consumer through higher premiums.
 To combat these higher rates, you can work on rebuilding your credit by making payments on time, paying down debt and not overextending yourself financially.
-Although it takes time, working towards a better credit score does pay off.
+Although it takes time, working toward a better credit score does pay off.
 Our research shows that homeowners with excellent credit pay 54 percent less on average compared to homeowners in Huntsville with poor credit.

 $2,908